Gerrard Winstanley: Related works

 1975 saw the release of Kevin Brownlow and Andrew Mollo's film Winstanley.
 As with the duo's previous film, It Happened Here, it had taken several years to produce with a very low budget.
 Winstanley was loosely based on a 1961 novel by David Caute entitled Comrade Jacob and was produced in a quasi-documentary style, with great attention to period detail – even to the point of only using breeds of animals which were known to exist at the time, and actual Civil War armour and weapons borrowed from the Tower of London museum.

-In 2009 UKA Press released Winstanley: Warts and all (ISBN 978-1-905796-22-9), the story of the making of the film Winstanley, written by film director and film historian Kevin Brownlow.
+In 2009 UKA Press released Winstanley: Warts and all (ISBN 978-1-905796-22-9), the story of the making of this film, by Brownlow who has published books as to other films also.

 The song, "The World Turned Upside Down", by English folksinger Leon Rosselson, weaves many of Winstanley's own words into the lyrics.
 An older song, the "Diggers' Song", said to have been written by Winstanley, was recorded by the English group Chumbawamba on their English Rebel Songs 1381–1914 in 1988.